 - A temporary IAM user that grants Oracle personnel the authorization and permissions to upload the data from your transfer disks to your designated Oracle Cloud Infrastructure Object Storage bucket.
 Delete this temporary user after your data is uploaded to Oracle Cloud Infrastructure.
 See Preparing for Data Transfer.

-Task Flow for Data Transfer Disk
+Task Flow for Disk-Based Data Transfer

 Performing prerequisite tasks in preparation for transfer data